 Singapore is consistently rated by expats as the best place in the world to live and work.
 The city-state provides expats with a perfect mix of career advancement, skills development, and good quality of life.
-It is also fairly easy for spouses to advance their own careers as they have the option to either work in Singapore if they are here on a Dependant’s Pass (DP) and obtain a Letter of Consent (LOC), or start a company in Singapore by applying for an Employment Pass.
-This piece provides an overview of the Dependant’s Pass and the various ways that you can work or start a business under the pass.
+It is also fairly easy for spouses to advance their own careers as they have the option to either work in Singapore if they are here on a Dependant’s Pass (DP) and obtain a Letter of Consent (LOC) or start a company in Singapore by applying for an Employment Pass.
+This piece provides an overview of how to become dependant’s pass holders and the various ways that you can work or start a business under the pass.

 A DP holder can get a job or own a Private Limited Company in Singapore.
 Your options will be based on the employment status of your spouse.
 If you are the dependant of an S Pass Holder, you can apply for a Work Permit, S Pass, or Employment Pass.
 If you are a dependant of an Employment Pass (EP) holder, you can get a Letter of Consent (LOC) by obtaining employment.
 To be registered as the director of a Private Limited Company, you have to obtain an Employment Pass (EP).